 Seating: Estimates vary from 1,600 to 1,715.

-The theatre was initially operated by West Coast Theatres, which soon after became Fox West Coast.
+The theatre was initially operated by West Coast Theatres, which in 1929 became Fox West Coast.
 In the 1929 city directory it's still listed as the West Coast Uptown.
 The location, five blocks south of Wilshire, later put the Fox Uptown into competition with the Warner Bros. house at Wilshire and Western, the Wiltern.

 The Uptown, along with the Beverly and the West Coast in Long Beach, were featured in an ad for Payne Furnaces that appeared in the December 28, 1929 Motion Picture News.
 It's on Internet Archive.